 A sizeable area of our world is not mapped.
 Who is being forgotten, and how can we make sure they are seen?
-With an easier to use, faster workflow and cheaper solution!
+With an easier-to-use, faster workflow and cheaper solution!
 Find out how.

-Unmapped and off the grid communities can mean disparities across the world, whether for day-to-day tasks or during major natural disasters.
+Unmapped and off-the-grid communities can mean disparities across the world, whether for day-to-day tasks or during major natural disasters.
 How can the geospatial world help rectify this?

 The Importance of Mapping